midnightntwrk/midnight-architecture/specification/dust.md

 The state related to the Dust generation information has a number of
 components:
-- A mapping from Night to Dust addresses to link new outputs with.
+- A mapping from Night to Dust addresses, to provide the Dust owner value for new Night outputs.
-- A sequential Merkle tree of `DustGenerationInfo`, which can be directly used to provide the presence of a specific Dust generation info in ZK proofs.
+- A sequential Merkle tree of `DustGenerationInfo`, which can be directly used to assert the presence of a specific Dust generation info in ZK proofs.
 - A corresponding set of the `DustGenerationUniquenessInfo`s, to prevent collisions in these.
 - A mapping from Night UTXOs to their position in the Merkle tree.